benchristel/process-to-processes/src/SoftwareDevelopment/Programming/Thinking.md

 This is silly.
 There's little reason to try to write code that's perfect on the first draft.
 It doesn't actually matter to the big picture if we go "back" and fix problems with our code after running it *if this speeds up the overall development process*.
 In fact, experience has shown me that rapidly alternating steps of thinking, typing, and running gives me the fastest overall pace, even if I have to delete what I type.
 This is because our thinking is aided by the dialogue with the machine that happens in the typing and running steps.

 This doesn't mean you shouldn't plan the broad strokes of what you're going to do before you do it.
-Worthwhile planning techniques include {{link ReadmeDrivenDevelopment}}, {{link UserStory}}, {{link TopOfBacklog}}.
-But when it comes to  writing code, rapid feedback from the machine is going toO *show* you what will and won't work, and that is priceless.
+Worthwhile planning techniques include {{link ReadmeDrivenDevelopment}}, {{link UserStory}}, {{link TopOfBacklog}}, {{link Spike}}, and {{link Prototype}}.
+But when it comes to  writing code, rapid feedback from the machine is going to *show* you what will and won't work, and that is priceless.
 Thinking will never do that.

 ## Further Resources